 Suzannah co-presented ITV's I Never Knew That about Britain and for National Geographic Suzannah presented two series: ‘Bloody Tales of the Tower of London’ and 'Bloody Tales of Europe' and featured extensively throughout BBC2's 'The Last Days of Anne Boleyn' and also Yesterday's Secret Life Of.... series.
 Suzannah's reports also featured on ITV's Britain's Secret Treasures series.

 For the Royal Wedding of 2011 and the funeral of Prince Philip, Suzannah commentated live as part of the CTV (Canadian Television) studio coverage from Buckingham Palace and for the wedding of Prince Harry to Megan Markle Suzannah appeared on Channel 5 News and BBC Breakfast.
 She has also appeared on BBC’s The One Show, Channel 4’s Time Team, and BBC Radio 4, and presented BBC Radio 3’s The Essay.
-She has also made appearances on BBC2's Newsnight and Channel 4 News and on royal history documentaries.
+She has also made appearances on BBC2's Newsnight and Channel 4 News and on royal historical documentaries.